opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 + Collect texts from the domain
 + Send the text through the OpeNER pipeline
 + Create an annotated corpus
++ Prepare the domain specific resources required.
+For the opinion miner, domain specific lexicons can be automatically built using our toolkit (https://github.com/opener-project/domain-adaptation-tool)
-+ Train the model for opinion detection
++ Train the model for opinion detection.
+Instructions about how to train your own models and select the features can be found at https://github.com/opener-project/opinion_miner_deluxe
 +	Train the model for named entity detection
-+ Choose or generate sentiment lexicons
-+ Run ...
-HOW??RUBEN??

 ## Needed components